 - Credit: Leasing a car can be great for your credit (provided you make the payments every month).
 Banks take car payments into account, so it can be a great way to build up credit.

 - A new car every 3 years: Getting a new car every 3 years?
 Sounds pretty sweet.
 If you’re bored of the vehicle at the end of your lease, you can walk away.
 People who love driving different vehicles every few years find this aspect of leasing very desirable.

 If you stopped with the pros, everyone would be leasing their vehicles.
 As you probably guessed, there are also some cons.
 Here are the ones you should know about:

-- Mileage limitations: Most leases will actually limit the number of miles you can drive.
-This is typically between 12,000-15,000 miles per year.
+- Mileage limitations: Most leases will limit the number of miles you can drive.
+This is typically between 12,000 – 15,000 miles per year.
 If you drive a lot, you could easily surpass this threshold.
 As a result, you’d have to pay additional charges.

 - Inability to customize: Finally, there’s no ability to customize your vehicle if you lease it.
 Everything must be the same at the end of the lease, which means there’s very little opportunity to make the car feel like your own.
 For some people, this is a big deal.
 For others, it doesn’t really matter.

-As someone who’s in the market for their next vehicle, it’s important that you weigh your options.
-While buying often makes more sense, leasing is sort of a hidden gem that few people ever give consideration.
-Your choice is highly personal and will depend on a lot of factors, but don’t be afraid of spending even more time analyzing your options.
+If you’re in the market for a new vehicle, it’s important that you weigh your options.
+That means: do your research.
+A quick Google search will bring up a ton of incisive articles about leasing vs buying a car.
+While buying often makes more sense, leasing is a hidden gem that few people ever give consideration.
+It gets a bad rep, that you’re ‘throwing money down the drain’, but the depreciation on a vehicle means that by buying it you’re really doing a similar thing.
+Your choice is highly personal and will depend on a lot of factors, so don’t be afraid of spending some time analyzing your options.